-7 Band 1 22-25 Interesting, lively, approach to task, possibly original, in appropriate form, and engaging audience; very strong voice; Tightly controlled structure develops ideas in logical effective manner; Wide range of language and rhetorical devices used effectively to explain, argue or persuade; Fluent, mature expression, capable of complex argument, with a high level of technical accuracy.
-Band 2 18-21 Thoughtful approach to task, appropriate in form, and engaging interest; strong sense of voice; Effective, appropriate structure, with clear exposition of ideas/argument; Language and rhetorical devices used effectively to explain, argue or persuade; Fluent expression capable of complex argument; occasional technical errors will not impede expression.
-Band 3 14-17 Consistent focus on relevant content and form, with an appropriate sense of audience, a consistent sense of voice; Clear appropriate structure with some development; Some language and rhetorical devices used to explain, argue or persuade; Clear expression with some variety, a few technical inaccuracies.
-Band 4 10-13 Clear focus on relevant form and content, and some appropriate sense of audience; some sense of voice; Appropriate structure is in place though may not be fully consistent - may drift in and out of focus or be uneven; Effects of language to explain, argue or persuade are attempted to some purpose, not always fully achieved; Clear expression, a little unvaried or with a number of technical errors (confusion of tenses, wrong subject/verb agreement, a range of spelling errors, absent punctuation) which limit the ability to achieve effects.
-Band 5 6-9 Relevant form and content with some sense of audience; occasional sense of voice; Structure may not be fully apparent - may be lacking in development or argument; Some effects of language to explain argue or persuade are created; Expression is clear but may not flow easily, with frequent technical errors (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation).
-Band 6 2-5 Work will attempt to be relevant, or a reasonable piece but not fully appropriate to the task, and will show some grasp of the topic under consideration, limited sense of voice; Lacks structure, may leap from point to unconnected point, digress and ramble; Occasional effects of language to explain, argue or persuade are attempted; Expression is unclear at times; technical and structural problems (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) get in the way of the flow of the whole.
-Band 7 0-1 Work will be inappropriate to the task, confused or incoherent, with little grasp of the topic chosen; Weakness of organisation and technical inaccuracy (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) will seriously impede the candidate's ability to create an overall impression.
+Band 1 22-25 Interesting, lively approach to task, possibly original; in appropriate form, and engaging audience; very strong voice; Tightly controlled structure; develops ideas in logical, effective manner; Wide range of language and rhetorical devices used effectively to explain, argue or persuade; Fluent, mature expression, capable of complex argument, with a high level of technical accuracy Band 2 18-21 Thoughtful approach to task, appropriate in form, and engaging interest; strong sense of voice; Effective, appropriate structure with clear exposition of ideas/argument, Language and rhetorical devices used effectively to explain, argue or persuade; Fluent expression capable of complex argument; occasional technical errors will not impede expression.
+Band 3 14-17 Consistent focus on relevant form and content, with an appropriate sense of audience; consistent sense of voice; Clear appropriate structure with some development; Appropriate language and rhetorical devices used to explain, argue or persuade; Clear expression with some variety, a few technical inaccuracies.
+Band 4 10-13 Clear focus on relevant form and content, with some appropriate sense of audience; some sense of voice; Appropriate structure is in place though purpose is sometimes unclear - may drift in and out of focus or be uneven; Effects of language to explain, argue or persuade are attempted to some purpose, not always fully achieved; Clear expression, a little unvaried or with a number of technical errors (confusion of tenses, wrong subject/verb agreement, a range of spelling errors, absent punctuation) which limit the ability to achieve effects.
+Band 5 6-9 Relevant form and content with some sense of audience; occasional sense of voice; Structure may not be fully apparent - may be lacking in development or argument; Some effects of language to explain, argue or persuade are attempted; Expression is unclear at times and may not flow easily, with frequent technical errors (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation).
+Band 6 2-5 Attempts to be relevant, but not fully appropriate to the task; may show some grasp of the topic under consideration; limited sense of voice; Lacks structure, may leap from point to unconnected point, digress and ramble; Occasional effects of language to explain, argue or persuade are attempted; Expression is unclear; technical and structural problems (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) get in the way of the flow of the whole.
+Band 7 0-1 Inappropriate to the task, confused or incoherent, with little grasp of the topic chosen; Weakness of organisation and technical inaccuracy (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) will seriously impede the candidate's ability to create an overall impression.